An in-depth look at SC Product Options and Hulk Product Options for a clear view into which makes the most sense for your Shopify store.

 For instance, maybe a customer wants to purchase a t-shirt from your online catalogue.
-Both Hulk and Bold can help you create a variety of personalization options — known as variants in Shopify lingo — allowing shoppers to pick a size, choose from a variety of colors and select whether they prefer the shirt to be made of cotton or nylon.
+Both apps can help you create a variety of personalization options — known as variants in Shopify lingo — allowing shoppers to pick a size, choose from a variety of colors and select whether they prefer the shirt to be made of cotton or nylon.

 Maybe you’ve also then added a variant that allows your customer to add gift wrapping or make a donation to a charity if they’d like.
 (Variants can be any type of option, from muffin flavors to collecting information for online forms or registrations).
 Finally, after all customization options have been applied, the price will automatically be updated as well.